-Some proper training will be important, so knowing and understanding how to handle the situation is just as important at this time.
+Some proper training will be essential, so knowing and understanding how to handle the situation is just as crucial at this time.

 On the other hand, some Shiba Inus are better with adults cats rather than kittens.

-Either way, you can’t leave the two alone until you see the reaction and what really happens.
+Either way, you can’t leave the two alone until you see the reaction and what happens.

 It will be very hard to figure out the exact situation, and that’s why monitoring is a priority at this time.